All of Orbán's MPs back Sweden's Nato entry

 Orbán had held out to become the last of 31 Nato allies to ratify Sweden's entry, amid Russia's war in Ukraine.

-He and his Fidesz loyalists had loudly complained about Swedish insults to Hungary's honour, after Stockholm had criticised Orbán's abuse of rule of law in Hungary.
+He and his Fidesz loyalists had loudly complained about Swedish insults to Hungary's honour, after Stockholm had criticised Orbán's abuse of rule of law.

 He even sent a delegation of Fidesz MPs to Sweden last March, saying Stockholm was to help him unfreeze billions of euros being held back in European funds for Hungary due to EU concerns about judicial independence.